 Because each cancer type is different in origin, composition, and responsiveness to treatment, reliable prevention techniques are very difficult to identify.
 Evidence that an activity or dietary item prevents cancer is difficult to confirm because the goal of cancer prevention is to produce an outcome where nothing changes (i.e. cancer does not develop).
 Additionally, because cancer prevention cannot usually be accomplished by a single event, preventative measures must be taken for many years to give results that can be examned.
 Even if something is shown to help prevent a certain type of cancer, there is no guarantee that eating or behaving in a certain way will absolutely assure freedom from cancer development.

 Much of the evidence for cancer prevention is not definitive.
 As an example, a diet low in fat 12but high in fiber 34, fruits and vegetables 56has been associated with lower risks for several cancers.
 There have also been a number of studies that have shown no connection between these kinds of diets and reduced cancer cases 789.
 Exercise has been shown to reduce cancer occurrence in some studies; in others, exercise does not seem to make a difference 1011.
+Check out the latest Exipure reviews.

 Despite the conflicting evidence, the National Cancer Institute contends that the best way to help prevent cancer is to exercise, as well as eat a low calorie diet containing fiber, fruits, and vegetables.
 They also suggest that people should avoid a sedentary lifestyle, animal fats, and grilled meats to lessen the risk of developing cancer 12.
 Research suggests that a combination of different essential nutrients is better than consuming a large amount of a single item.
 13